 Every so often I like reading about what technology other people use.
 I often do this when I am considering an upgrade or a change to part of my setup (which happens to be the frame of mind I am in right now).
 I wanted to take some time to share the technology that I use on a daily basis or at least frequently.
 Without any further ado, let's begin.

-I use a HP Pavilion 14 (model ce3012na) laptop.
-This laptop has 8GB of RAM and is just powerful enough for most of my needs.
-1
+I use an Apple M1 Macbook Air (2020) for my daily tasks.
+I got this computer in January, 2020.
+Prior to that, I used a HP Pavilion 14 (model ce3012na) laptop.
+The HP laptop has 8GB of RAM and is just powerful enough for most of my needs. [^1]

 I do not use the laptop as a laptop regularly.
 Instead, I have the laptop hooked up to an external monitor that I use when I am working.

 I use an Acer 27 inch monitor (pictured above).
 I like having the additional screen real estate that an external monitor affords because I often need to have multiple windows open on screen at once.
 For example, if I am coding I often have Visual Studio Code on one side of the screen and part of my browser visible.

 Here are the other parts of my computer setup:

 Microphone: Blue Yeti

 Keychron K2 (Cherry MX Blue switches) [^2] (former)

 Mouse: Steelseries Rival 310

 Raspberry Pi Zero: Used in a Keybow mechanical keyboard.